 On December 22, 2020, the Company's former Vice President, Human Resources filed a claim with the Equal Employment Opportunity Commission for wrongful termination on the basis of gender, race, and age.
-Separately, he has alleged wage and hour violations under Maryland law for failure to pay his fiscal year 2020 performance bonus.
-The Company believes the allegations are without merit and cannot estimate a range of potential liability, if any, at this time.
-The Company's employment practices liability insurance carrier, CNA, has accepted tender of these claims.
+The Company believes this claim is without merit and cannot estimate a range of potential liability, if any, at this time.
+The Company's employment practices liability insurance carrier, CNA, has accepted tender of this claim.
+The same former executive also has alleged wage and hour violations under Maryland law for failure to pay his fiscal year 2020 performance bonus.
+The parties have reached a settlement in principle of the wage and hour claims and the Company expects that the amount of such settlement will be immaterial.